yexner/rss-feeds-academic-journals/README.md

-# RSS feeds for Marketing academic journals
+# RSS feeds for academic marketing journals
 This is a (growing) list of links to academic journals within Marketing and their associated RSS feeds.
 I use it to track newly published scientific papers and hence stay on top of the current state of literature.

 The list is clustered according to each Journal's ranking in the [VHB-JOURQUAL3](https://vhbonline.org/en/vhb4you/vhb-jourqual/vhb-jourqual-3/complete-list "VHB-JOURQUAL3").